Competency is a serious business. After all it relates to performance appraisal, incentive and ultimately business goal.

 - In Performance Management System

 - In Training and Development

 An organization is as competent as its employees.
 Employee data is the new currency with which companies can remain competitive.
 Competency setting, employee assessments, mapping training needs and evaluating performance is possible only when clear objective data is available to all concerned.

 Nothing sounds more cliched than this truth.
 Yet, recruitment is still a subjective assessment of a recruiter.
 What if we could clearly define a set of expectations from the candidate and objectively assess his/her fitment to the role.
 An automated process would quicken the process and eliminate subjectivity.

 2. Clearly define job expectations to new or promoted employees

 While this may seem fairly simple, it is surprising to note that even mature organizations fail this task.
-A well structured on-boarding process and communicating job expectations to the employee, either new or promoted is required.
-More often than not, employees under perform not because of capability issues, but due to poor communication of what is expected of them.
+A well-structured onboarding process and communication job expectations to the employee, either new or promoted is required.
+More often than not, employees underperform not because of capability issues, but due to poor communication of what is expected of them.